ARCY2006 Archaeology of Death

 - Level 2 elective

 - This unit explores 'death' in literal and metaphoric senses across all human cultures over the past 3 million years.
-Death is a powerful moment in the human and social life cycle and is especially informative in terms of how different cultures deal with death.
 Indeed, it is how we treat 'death' that is one of the defining characteristics of being human.
-Death can also be studied in a wider frame to include 'objects' held to be living in certain Indigenous knowledge systems, as well as the 'deaths' of civilisations such as the Maya.
-Archaeologists need to be trained in how to deal with this important aspect of the archaeological record.
-Their skills need to include an awareness of the ethics, legislation, occupational health and safety and culturally-appropriate protocols in studying death.
-Technical expertise in identifying, recording and interpreting mortuary contexts, grave goods, DNA, is an essential outcome of this unit.
+Death can also include 'objects' held to be living in certain Indigenous knowledge systems.
+This unit describes the skills archaeologists and forensic analysts need, such as: awareness of the ethics, legislation, occupational health and safety and culturally-appropriate protocols in studying death.
+There is also technical expertise in identifying, recording and interpreting mortuary contexts, grave goods, and DNA.
 Topical questions such as whether Neanderthals buried their dead are also addressed.
 This unit does not address archaeological forensics, which is dealt with in FNSC2200 Mysteries of Forensic Science.

 - Indicative assessments in this unit are as follows: (1) essay; (2) tutorial assignments; and (3) quizzes.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.